 - A. Specification Format: The Specifications are organized into Divisions and Sections using the 50-division format and CSI/CSC's "MasterFormat" numbering system. - 1.
 Section Identification: The Specifications use Section numbers and titles to help crossreferencing in the Contract Documents.
 Sections in the Project Manual are in numeric sequence; however, the sequence is incomplete because all available Section numbers are not used.
 Consult the table of contents at the beginning of the Project Manual to determine numbers and names of Sections in the Contract Documents. - 2.
 Division 01: Sections in Division 01 govern the execution of the Work of all Sections in the Specifications. - B. Specification Content: The Specifications use certain conventions for the style of language and the intended meaning of certain terms, words, and phrases when used in particular situations.
-These conventions are as follows: - 1.
-Abbreviated Language: Language used in the Specifications and other Contract Documents is abbreviated.
+These conventions are as follows: - Abbreviated Language: Language used in the Specifications and other Contract Documents is abbreviated.
 Words and meanings shall be interpreted as appropriate.
 Words implied, but not stated, shall be inferred as the sense requires.
 Singular words shall be interpreted as plural, and plural words shall be interpreted as singular where applicable as the context of the Contract Documents indicates. - 2.
 Imperative mood and streamlined language are generally used in the Specifications.
 Requirements expressed in the imperative mood are to be performed by Contractor.
-Occasionally, the indicative or subjunctive mood may be used in the Section Text for clarity to describe responsibilities that must be fulfilled indirectly by Contractor or by others when so noted.
+Occasionally, the indicative or subjunctive mood may be used in the Section Text for clarity to describe responsibilities that must be fulfilled indirectly by Contractor or by others when so noted. - a.
+The words "shall," "shall be," or "shall comply with," depending on the context, are implied where a colon (:) is used within a sentence or phrase.